openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### Bleah!
 That verbose output is so long!
 Can I have something shorter?

 Yes.
-Several different options provided with `jtreg` influence the output per test.
+Several options provided with `jtreg` influence the output per test.
 Here are a few verbose settings in order of decreasing average output per test.

 * [`-verbose:fail`](#V.0) (and related `-verbose:pass`, `-verbose:error`, and `-verbose:all`)
 * [`-verbose`](#V.1)